VadimSokolov/pacourse/README.md

 # pacourse: Datasets for Predictive Analytics Course

-This is an R package that contains collection of datasets used in Predictive Analytics lecrure notes
+This is an R package that contains collection of datasets used in Predictive Analytics lecture notes

 ## Installation